AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXFileTypeExtensions/Import_InstanceHierarchy.md

 CAEXFileTypeExtensions.Import_InstanceHierarchy Method
 ======================================================
-AutomationML 2.1 APIImports the provided source instance hierarchy into the InstanceHierarchy collection of this CAEX file.
+Imports the provided source instance hierarchy into the InstanceHierarchy collection of this CAEX file.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)